IMAGINE-Consortium/imagine/doc/source/index.rst

 IMAGINE is developed and maintained by the
 `IMAGINE consortium <https://www.astro.ru.nl/imagine/>`_,
-a diverse group of researchers whose common interest revolves around developing a integrated understanding of the various components of the Galactic interstellar medium (with emphasis on the Galactic magnetic field and its interaction with cosmic rays).
+a diverse group of researchers whose common interest revolves around developing an integrated understanding of the various components of the Galactic interstellar medium (with emphasis on the Galactic magnetic field and its interaction with cosmic rays).
 For more details on IMAGINE science case, please refer to the